-With the older Frankoma pieces being hard to find and priced quite high, selling from several hundred dollars per piece to several thousand when sold by a knowledgeable dealer, the more recent Frankoma works have garnered some interest during the past few years.
+With the older Frankoma pieces being hard to find and priced quite high, selling from several hundred dollars per piece to several thousand when sold by a knowledgeable dealer, the more recent Frankoma works have garnered some increased interest.
 The dusty treasures once ignored by pottery shoppers have taken on a new light as collectors make a place for them in their homes.
 These can still be purchased for $10 to $50 or so, depending on the item.

 Frankoma Pottery in the Home

 The Frankoma Family Collectors Association website reported getting many queries about lead being an issue when using this pottery for food service.
 In their frequently asked questions section, the site assures readers that food and Frankoma do indeed mix well.
 They caution against serving food on imported pottery low-fired with brightly colored glazes, but state that the founder of the company was always diligent in making sure Frankoma pottery was safe for use in American homes.

 To learn more about this pottery with a past, enthusiasts recommend "Collector's Guide to Frankoma Pottery—1933 through 1990" by Gary Schaum.
 Although this book is now out of print, it is still a comprehensive reference showing virtually every piece of Frankoma produced from the factory's birth through 1990.
 It also lists all the company's glazes with dates of production although the pricing information is out of date at this point.
 Doing a completed item search on eBay can yield up-to-date prices on many Frankoma pieces.